-This preliminary remark being made, we think tThe implementation of reduction targets in the dashboard is a very important piece of information, making it easier to quickly understand the fund's management strategy and decarbonization objective.
+This preliminary remark being made, we think the implementation of reduction targets in the dashboard is a very important piece of information, making it easier to quickly understand the fund's management strategy and decarbonization objective.
 The disclosure of final and intermediate targets in pre-contractual documents, periodic reports make it possible to assess progress towards decarbonation strategy.
 We support the inclusion of intermediate targets, including for Article 8 funds, as the only way to assess the improvement and reliability of the funds' decarbonization strategy.

 Notwithstanding the first remark on the fact that current templates are focusing only on carbon footprint target, which should be modified in order to take into account other types of targets, especially physical intensity ones, we support the draft version of the template included in the periodic documents for Articles 8 and 9 and welcome the clear improvement over the current version of the SFDR.
 The proposed table containing a breakdown between emission reduction targets, GHG removal and storage, carbon credits is a very useful step forward to enable a better analysis of funds decarbonization strategy.
 The main objective of these new disclosure requirements is to allow analysis of where financial players stand on a decarbonization trajectory, and above all whether the strategies put in place are sufficiently robust to allow analysis of whether Article 9 financial products are aligned with a 1.5°C trajectory, and fully aligned with the ambitions of the European Green Deal.
 Finally, these new requirements also allow for greater comparability between products.